Joint State Estimation Under Attack of Discrete Event Systems: Introduction

 \section{Introduction}

-Cyber-physical systems (CPS) arise from the interaction of physical processes, computational resources and communication capabilities.
-Examples of CPS include transportation systems, medical monitoring, power generation and distribution systems, process control systems, advanced communication systems, etc. \cite{Pasqualetti:2013}.
-With the extensive applications of CPS, there are higher risks for the systems to suffer attacks from malicious agents.
+Cyber-physical systems are intelligent interconnected systems which are particularly exposed to network-based malicious attacks.
+Their security is a topic which during the last years has received much attention in different information and communications technology (ICT) communities such as automatic control \cite{DanZhang:2021,SurveyECC:2019}, computer science and engineering \cite{Uma:2013,Salahdine:2019}, and telecommunications \cite{Basit:2021}.

+In the domain of automatic control, the security of dynamical systems has been addressed with two main formalisms.
+The first one is that of time-driven systems, either in continuous time \cite{XinHuang:2018,Rabehi:2019} or in discrete time \cite{HaoLiu:2021,WenleZhang:2021}.
+In \cite{XinHuang:2018}, the issue of reliable control in cyber-physical system under attack has been investigated.
+Rabehi \emph{et al.} \cite{Rabehi:2019} design a secure interval observer for solving the problem of state estimation.
+In \cite{HaoLiu:2021}, the issue of reachability analysis in discrete-time systems under attack has been studied.
+Finally, Zhang \emph{et al.} \cite{WenleZhang:2021} propose the problem of data-driven resilient control against cyber attacks.

-Recently, some works have considered the issue of network-based malicious attacks and detections \cite{Teixeira:2015}, \cite{Fawzi:2014}, \cite{Hoehn:2016} in the context of continuous systems.
-There are some studies on malicious attacks and detections in the framework of discrete event systems \cite{Thorsley:2006}, \cite{Barbhuiya:2015}, \cite{Fritz:2018}.
-In \cite{Agarwal:2017} the focus is on fault diagnosis of discrete event systems under attack.
-In particular, the problem of opacity enforcement by insertion functions under energy constraints has been investigated in \cite{Ji:2018}.
-The problem of supervisory control of discrete event systems under attack has been considered in \cite{Carvalho:2018}, \cite{Lima:2017}.
+The second formalism is that of discrete-event systems, where time driven dynamics are abstracted and a logical (non numerical) approach based on formal languages is adopted.
+The problem of attack detection in the framework of discrete event systems is addressed in \cite{Thorsley:2006,Barbhuiya:2015,Fritz:2018}.
+In \cite{Agarwal:2019} the focus is on fault diagnosis of discrete event systems under attack.
+The problem of opacity enforcement by insertion functions under energy constraints has been investigated in \cite{Ji:2019}.
+The problem of supervisory control of discrete event systems under attack has been considered in \cite{Carvalho:2018,Lima:2017,Wakaiki:2019,LinAutomatica:2021,Goes:TAC,Zivana:2021,Xiang:CDC2020,Wang:2019a,DanTAC:2021,LinFeng:2021}.